jundalisay/sp/content/en/research/rand/intellectual/part-05.md

 ---
-title: "For the New Intellectual"
+title: "Capitalism"
-heading: "Part 1"
+heading: "Part 5"
 description: ""
 c: "firebrick"
 weight: 35
 date: 2025-10-05
 icon: Ayn Rand
 writer:
-  name: Ayn Ramd
+  name: Ayn Rand
   url: https://en.wikipedia.org/wiki/Ayn_Rand
 ---

 The Founding Fathers were neither passive, death-worshipping mystics nor mindless, power-seeking looters; as a political group, they were a phenomenon unprecedented in history: they were thinkers who were also men of action.
 They had rejected the soul-body dichotomy, with its two corollaries: the impotence of man’s mind and the damnation of this earth; they had rejected the doctrine of suffering as man’s metaphysical fate, they proclaimed man’s right to the pursuit of happiness and were determined to establish on earth the conditions required for man’s proper existence, by the “unaided” power of their intellect.

 A society based on and geared to the conceptual level of man’s consciousness, a society dominated by a philosophy of reason, has no place for the rule of fear and guilt.
 Reason requires freedom, self-confidence and self-esteem.
 It requires